 Although playing by the rules of your current visa is likely the last thing on your mind right now, failing to do so could jeopardize your ability to remain in the United States.
-Fortunately, the U.S. government is offering ways for you to gain some flexibility in what's expected.
-See its Immigration Relief page for details.
+Fortunately, the U.S. government is offering ways to gain some flexibility in what's expected.
+See its Immigration Relief page for the basics.

 If, for example, you are a student whose source of family support is gone, you can ask U.S. Citizenship and Immigration Services (USCIS) to make a quick decision on your request for off-campus employment authorization; which is available to F-1 students experiencing severe economic hardship.
-USCIS is allowing some bending of the usual rules for students from Ukraine so that, for instance, you can reduce your course load in order to work more.
+USCIS has allowed some bending of the usual rules for students from Ukraine so that, for instance, they can reduce their course load in order to work more.

 Of if you've overstayed a visitor or other nonimmigrant visa, and the war created a situation where you didn't apply for an extension on time, you might be allowed to apply late.
 (See, for more information, How to Extend Your Stay or Change Your Status While on a B Visa and Filling Out Form I-539 to Extend Nonimmigrant Status.